nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 A good question to ask is: Can this problem be solved by looking at statistical outcomes?
 If the answer is yes, use traditional statistical software and avoid machine learning directly.
 Avoid complexity at all cost before trying to find if using machine learning is a viable option.

+In general: All areas where there is a lot of data *and* too much data for manual inspection are a candidate for applying machine learning.

 So summarized for most business problems using machine learning should be avoided.
 Like blockchain or other industry IT buzzwords: Avoid the trap of using a solution and finding a problem to use it on!
 A particularly bad use case for machine learning is when the problem can be described using clear and precise mathematical equations.
 Only when a problem can not be described using clear and existing mathematical equations and an outcome can be predicted using large numbers of input data, than the use of machine learning should be considered.